ioBanker/docs/whitepaper.md

 ### Fees
 Similar to most other Blockchains, interacting with BitShares Blockchains comes with a fee for using its features (i.e. operations).
 Each operation comes with its own fee.
 However, any other token that is registered on BitShares Blockchain, next to the core native BTS token, can be used as fee, if the governor of the other token chooses to support that.

+Additional to block production and project funding which can drain tokens from the working budget, there are transaction fees paid by users of BitShares Blockchain that go back into the working budget.

+As a consequence, the total amount of BTS in the working budget as well as the total in- and out-flow highly varies over time.
+However, if compared to most proof-of-work-based Blockchains that constantly reward a (more or less) fixed amount of tokens to miners, BitShares Blockchain has a chance to have the working budget grow and consequently the circulating supply shrink.
+This is the case if the total transactions fees outweigh the tokens used for block production and project funding.

+While, the BTS holders have choices to either increase or decrease the funds used for block production and project funding, the committee has the choice to adapt the transaction fees by means of updating the fee schedule.
+In contrast to other Blockchains, BitShares

+Blockchain comes with fixed fees instead of a fee market5.
+The schedule defines which feature of the Blockchain requires which amount of transaction fee for using it.

 ### Core Asset
 The core native token of BitShares Blockchain, BTS, serves as a utility token and offers governance properties to its holders.
 Governance describes the progress of governing the Blockchains many variable aspects in a way it it can adapt to future changes more easily.